Defense Chief Esper Wraps Up Asia Trip As Alliance Comes Under Pressure

 Speaking en route to Australia last week, Esper said he would like to see the missiles deployed in a matter of months, although he admitted it might take longer.

 The remarks came a day after the U.S. withdrew from a treaty banning the use of certain missiles.
-The U.S. claims Russia was violating the Intermediate-Range Nuclear Forces Treaty, signed by the U.S. and the Soviet Union in 1988.
+The U.S. says Russia was violating the Intermediate-Range Nuclear Forces Treaty, signed by the U.S. and the Soviet Union in 1988.
 Moscow denies violating the pact.

 The Pentagon is considering putting intermediate-range missiles in Asia partly because it is worried, analysts believe, about the growing threat of missiles that North Korea, China and Russia have to aim at U.S. forces in Asia.